pawelqbera/FlashrrApp/README.md

 - separation of concerns: every module contains its own core methods like init, cache the DOM, bind events and render
 - expose Flashrr modules to public API and enable communication across module via this API
 - refactor of profile module
+- extract and re-factor the rest of the code
+- major bug-fixing

 ## Currently working on Flashrr 0.5.0, Vanilla, Object Literal

 ## Features to be added in 0.5.0
-- extract and re-factor the rest of the code

 ## Bugs